 5. Earn a certification

-Gaining a professional certifications is a typical example for those who set career goals for themselves.
+Gaining a professional certification is a typical example for those who set career goals for themselves.
 The purpose of earning a certification is to showcase to a future or potential employer your skills and capabilities.
-It shows your expertise in your chosen career path, or qualifies you for a salary increase.
+It shows your expertise in your chosen career path and may qualify you for a salary increase.

 6. Earn a new degree

-Another example of when goal setting is valuable is when you want to go beyond just certifications and instead, find yourself eyeing an entirely new undergraduate or graduate degree.
-You could be looking to expand in a new area with a new undergraduate degree, or expand your skills with a Masters or PhD program.
+Another example of valuable goal setting is to go beyond just certifications and instead, achieve for yourself an entirely new degree.
+You could be looking to expand in a fresh area with a new undergraduate degree, or expand your existing knowledge with a Master’s or PhD program.

 7. Earn a promotion

-Earning a promotion is a great short-term goal to set for your own career.
-A promotion to a leadership position or a project management status will help you take the next step in your career ladder.
-However, you should not look at a promotion as the end of your career journey.
-It should only be a stepping stone toward accomplishing your other career goals.
+Earning a promotion is a great short-term goal to set for your career, as a promotion to a leadership position or a project management status will help you take the next step in your career ladder.
+Remember that a promotion isn’t the end of your career journey.
+It should also be a stepping stone toward accomplishing other career goals.

 8. Become an expert in your field

 Becoming an expert in your field is another common example of a career goal worthy of striving for that has both long- and short-term milestones.
 This goal will motivate you to continue learning and to pursue learning opportunities.
-This mindset is also beneficial in achieving your professional goals because you’re the type of individual who is a thought leader and so people will want to work or collaborate with you.
+This mindset is also beneficial in achieving your professional goals because, as a thought leader, people are more likely to want to work with or collaborate with you.

 9. Gain a new skill

-Among the many career goals examples on our list, gaining a new skill might feel repetitive and unnecessary to add.
-However, we’ll break down this idea by saying that you shouldn’t focus solely on hard skills.
+Among the many career goal examples on our list, gaining a new skill might feel repetitive and unnecessary to add.
+However, we’ll extend this idea by saying that you shouldn’t focus solely on hard skills.

 Instead, make sure that you identify and work on both hard and soft skills that might be essential for your future career path.
-After analyzing its own data, ZipRecruiter found that 93% of employers ask specifically for soft skills from applicants.
-So don’t ignore things like communication, team work, problem solving, and time management.
+According to a 2024 LinkedIn survey, soft skills are some of the most sought after by employers.
+So don’t ignore things like communication, teamwork, problem solving, and time management.
 Employers (both current and future) are looking at these as part of their hiring and promotion decisions.

 10. Publish a book

-Writing and publishing a book that is relevant to your industry is one of the best career goals examples.
-It is a great way to showcase your expertise in the field, as well as to cement your position as a thought leader.
+Looking for an ambitious career goal that will set you apart?
+Why not write and publish a book that is relevant to your industry?
+It’s a great way to showcase your expertise in the field, cement your position as a thought leader, and develop your written communication skills.

 11. Increase your performance metrics

-Key performance indicators are a valuable tool that you can use to measure and assess your career goals.
+Key performance indicators (KPIs) are a valuable tool that you can use to measure and assess your career advancement.
 Focusing on these numbers allows you to achieve your REAL goals because you have something to aim for.

 Examples of this abound, but let’s zero in on sales professionals.
 For sales professionals, common sales performance metrics include Net Promotor Score (NPS), Win Rate, Quota Attainment, and Conversion Rate.
-Strategizing how to boost these personal metrics can go a long way toward helping you achieve your career goals.
-Being unsure of how to achieve them might mean requesting a mentor who has more experience and can help you get to where you need to be.
+Strategizing how to boost these kinds of personal metrics can go a long way toward helping you achieve your career goals.
+If you’re unsure how to achieve them, it might be time to request a mentor who has more experience and can help you get to where you need to be.

 12. Learn a new technology

-Another one of the goals examples for your career is to learn a new technology (or tools) that are essential to your current or desired position.
-The advancement in technology produced a number of innovative tools that many organizations now rely on to deliver higher efficiency and productivity at work.
+Another career goal example is to learn a new technology to boost your resume.
+Advancements in technology have produced many innovative tools (looking at you, artificial intelligence!) that organizations now rely on to deliver higher efficiency and productivity at work.

 Your ability to gain mastery of these tools will put you in a better position than others and create a positive impact on your work productivity.
-Simply put, it gives you a competitive edge over your peers and you will be seen as an asset to your organization.
+Simply put, it gives you a competitive edge over your peers, and will cause you to be seen as an asset to your organization.

 The most in-demand tech tool categories right now include: